-We've put together this guide to the best smart locks on the market and unlike these products, you don't need a special code to access our expert advise on which lock is right for you.
+We've put together this guide to the best smart locks on the market.
+But, unlike these products, you don't need a special code to access our expert advice about which lock is right for you.

-The Nest x Yale lock integrates with your Nest smart home products, so this device extends well beyond your front door.
-It's an all-round excellent smart lock, though mainly if your home is decked out in other Nest devices.
+The Nest x Yale lock integrates with other Nest smart home products, such as the Nest Learning Thermostat and its range of home security cameras including Nest Cam Outdoor so this device extends well beyond your front door.

 One neat feature is one-touch locking, which allows you to lock your door just by pressing the Yale logo.
 To unlock with the same method, you press the logo again, then follow a few more steps before your door is opened to you.
 There's also the option to have the Nest x Yale lock at a pre-set time, especially helpful if you often forget to lock your door at night.